 Image credit: Alex Broadway/SWPix/ASO

-The two main contenders just happen to be the Slovenian duo that stole all the headlines last year.
-The battle for the yellow jersey came down to Tadej Pogacar and Primoz Roglic in 2020.
-Although Jumbo Visma dominated the race with Wout Van Aert and Tom Dumoulin acting as super-domestiques, it was Tadej Pogacar who stole the yellow jersey with a breath-taking performance on La Planche des Belle Filles.
-We can look forward to the rematch this year.
+The main contender just happens to be the Slovenian that stole all the headlines last year.
+Although Jumbo Visma dominated the race with Wout Van Aert and Tom Dumoulin acting as super-domestiques for Primož Roglič, it was Tadej Pogačar who stole the yellow jersey with a breath-taking performance on La Planche des Belle Filles.
+Can he reproduce the goods this year?

 What about the Ineos Grenadiers?
 After 2019 champ Egan Bernal turned his head to the Giro d’Italia for the first time, Ineos must look elsewhere.
-Luckily for them, they have multiple Tour de France winners in their side and will be led by Geraint Thomas, who won the Tour de France three years ago.
-Thomas will start the race aged 35 but won the Tour de Romandie in dominant fashion this season despite slipping from his handlebars when sprinting for stage victory on the Thyon 2000.
-On paper, Thomas may be very slightly outmatched by Pogacar or Roglic individually, but Ineos have the greatest team depth.
-Richie Porte, Richard Carapaz and Tao Geoghegan Hart all finished on a Grand Tour podium last season and can step in or act as a second leader if Thomas runs into issues.
-When you also add Rohan Dennis and Michael Kwiatkowski to the mix, the Grenadiers possess exceptional squad depth that cannot be matched.
+Luckily for them, they have multiple Grand Tour winners in their side, all of whom could be given the chance to lead.
+Richard Carapaz could be their best bet.
+The Ecuadorian won the Giro d'Italia in 2019 with Movistar and has shown strong form since joining the Ineos Grenadiers.
+He won the Tour de Suisse just weeks prior to the Tour so clearly is in good shape.
+Ineos possess sublime squad depth — Richie Porte, Geraint Thomas and Tao Geoghegan Hart have all finished on a Grand Tour podium and can step in or act as a second leader if Carapaz runs into trouble.
+When you also throw Michal Kwiatkowski and Luke Rowe into the mix, the Grenadiers possess exceptional squad depth that cannot be matched elsewhere on the startlist.

-Elsewhere we have a range of outsiders.
+Next, we have a range of outsiders.
 Wilco Kelderman almost won the Giro last year but faded too early — he’ll lead Bora-Hansgrohe.
-Movistar have 41-year-old Alejandro Valverde, Miguel Angel Lopez and Enric Mas, Mas performed respectively last year finishing 5th overall, Lopez will always lose time in the time-trials and Valverde, well, he’s 41.
-When it comes to Nairo Quintana and Arkea-Samsic, he lacks the support in the mountains he’d like and again, would need to make up a huge chunk of time in the mountains to be safe in the time-trial.
+Movistar have 41-year-old Alejandro Valverde, Miguel Angel Lopez and Enric Mas.
+Mas performed respectably last year, finishing 5th overall, Lopez will always lose out in the time-trials and Valverde, well, he’s 41.
+Groupama-FDJ won't pose their usual threat with Thibaut Pinot on the sidelines, but this paves the way for David Gaudu to show what he's got.
+Rigoberto Urán displayed his strength at the Tour de Suisse recently but was second to Ineos' Carapaz.

-The battle for yellow comes down to the Slovenians and after showing he's even stronger this season, Tadej Pogacar is our pick to win the yellow jersey in 2021.
+After proving that he's even stronger this season, Tadej Pogačar is our favourite to win the yellow jersey in 2021.